 - Case One – A husband denied in court that he struggled with anger management – an issue which would, understandably, diminish his chances of winning custody.
 The opposing counsel, however, discredited his stance by showing a Facebook comment that he had shared on his profile, which stated, “If you think you have the balls to get in my way, I will kick your ass until you submit.”

-- Case Two – A mother in court insisted that she was the right choice for custody because she had never used drugs or any illegal substance.
+- Case Two – Drug use is a frequent reason why mothers can lose custody of a child.
+A mother in court insisted that she was the right choice for custody because she had never used drugs or any illegal substance.
 However, pictures of her smoking a joint were found on her Facebook profile and successfully used against her in her hearing.

 - Case Three – A father claimed that he was unable to pay child support because he was broke.
 However, the court was presented pictures that he had posted on his online profile, showing him on a luxury cruise and driving a Ferrari.
 As a result, he lost the case.